With Biden and Putin absent from APEC, China's Xi takes center stage - KESQ

 No peer?

-Xi will enter the APEC leaders’ summit, which officially begins Friday, having already hit his diplomatic stride in the Group of 20 (G20) meeting in Bali earlier this week.
+Xi enters the APEC leaders’ summit, which officially begins Friday, having already hit his diplomatic stride in the G20 meeting in Bali earlier this week — where his aim was to cast China as an integral part of a global arena alongside Western powers after an absence from the world stage.

 The G20 marked Xi’s first major international summit since he broke norms to claim a third term atop China’s Communist Party last month, and his first time meeting multiple Group of Seven (G7) leaders together and face-to-face since the start of the pandemic.